Alpazat cave rescue

-The Alpazat cave rescue occurred in March 2004 after six British soldiers became trapped in the Alpazat caverns in Puebla, Mexico near Cuetzalan.
+The Alpazat cave rescue occurred in March 2004 after six British soldiers became trapped in the Alpazat Caverns in Puebla, Mexico near Cuetzalan.
 All six were rescued by British cave divers after spending eight days inside the cave.
-The incident resulted in diplomatic tension between Britain and Mexico, as the soldiers refused local help and there were rumors that they were surveying for uranium deposits.
+The incident resulted in diplomatic tension between Britain and Mexico, as the soldiers refused local help and there were rumours that they were surveying for uranium deposits.

 Background

-The expedition members included military personnel from the Royal Navy, British Army, and Royal Air Force who were members of the Combined Services Caving Association.
+The expedition members included military personnel from the Royal Navy, British Army and Royal Air Force who were members of the Combined Services Caving Association.

 In total, 12 men were part of the expedition.

 The caving trip was stated as an "official military expedition to support adventurous training."

-While six of the men were in the Alpazat caverns on an expedition expected to take 36 hours, a flash flood blocked their exit, causing them to shelter in a pre-fabricated emergency camp in a drier part of the cave.
+While six of the men were in the Alpazat Caverns on an expedition expected to take 36 hours, a flash flood blocked their exit, causing them to shelter in a pre-fabricated emergency camp in a drier part of the cave.

 The trapped men were later named as Chris Mitchell, Jonathan Sims, Charles Milton, Simon Cornhill, John Roe, and Toby Hamnett.

 The men camped on a 15 ft ledge over a subterranean river.

 They were relatively well-supplied, and were able to make meals such as pasta with cheese and instant chocolate cake on a portable stove.

 They rationed their food supplies, as they did not know how long a rescue would take.

 They also had water-powered lights and sleeping bags with them.

 The trapped men were able to communicate with the rest of their team via the use of a Molefone radio.

 Sims recounted the anxiety of their first night underground of hearing the "booming, crashing sounds" as the flash flood filled parts of the cave with water.

 The men stripped their clothes to deal with the hot conditions of the cave.

 They also fashioned a deck of playing cards out of a piece of paper cut into 52 pieces to pass the time.

 They described themselves as "high morale but incredibly bored" after five days of being trapped in the cave, during which they read the two novels in the camp.

 The half of the team that was not trapped waited five nights before alerting Mexican authorities.